-What I’ve learned most throughout the year is to appreciate not only the blessings of the people, places and things in my life, but also the challenges that I face.
-It is in those challenges that I can choose to become stronger, love truly, communicate better, and take a stand for who I am and what I believe in.
-For it is in our struggles that we hone the person we inevitablly become.
+Appreciate the challenges.
+It is in those challenges that you can choose to become stronger, love truly, communicate better, and take a stand for who you are and what you believe in.
+For it is in your struggles that you hone the person you will inevitably become.

 - Everybody brings their faves: favorite music, favorite food, favorite story, and favorite drinks to share.
 Contribution is key.
 When you contribute, you have skin in the game.

-- During the meal, each person will stand up in turn and listen while everyone else shares what they like, admire, appreciate or care about the person.
+- During the meal, each person will stand up and listen to the other guests speak about what they like, admire, appreciate or care about the person standing.

-- Play Table Topics or any sort of Q and A game that causes everyone to learn something new about each other.
+- Play Table Topics or any sort of Q and A game that causes everyone to learn something new about each guest.

-- After the meal, break a way into couples and interview each other on what you stand for, and what matters most to you.
+- After the meal, break into couples and interview each other on what you stand for and what matters most to you.
 You can use the Story Corps App for this if you would like.

 Well, that’s it from me, Coach Christine.
-I’ll have some big changes to talk about in 2020.
-But to end this year right, I want to thank all of you who consistently show up here to connect, to learn and to grow into the best version of yourselves.
-It’s my honor to share my journey with you.
+I want to thank all of you who consistently show up here to connect, to learn and to grow into the best version of yourselves.
+It’s my honor to share this journey with you.

 As always, if you have any questions, comments or suggestions, you can reach out here or email me at email@example.com.